darkfire000/gsc-rust/README.md

 ``docker-compose up``

-Docker should report the status of the container as it is built in your terminal.
-Typically it takes around 10 minutes to build the container, depending on your CPU & network speed.
+Docker should begin reporting the status of the container into your terminal as it is built.
+It typically takes around 10 minutes to build the container, depending on your CPU & network speed.

 Once Docker is finished building the container, it will automatically run and attach itself to it.
 At this point, you can safely detach the terminal window from the container and log into your server.